meadDashSolomon/strive-life/README.md

-# strive-life
+# Strive Life Fitness

-A Full-Stack Fitness Tracker App with AI
+A Full-Stack AI-Powered Fitness Tracker App.

-# Jym Brah Fitness Site

-Jym Brah is a fitness tracker and social media site that lets gym goers learn new workouts, ask AI for recommendations, and share their gains with friends.
+Strive Life is a fitness tracker and social media site that lets gym goers learn new workouts, ask AI for recommendations, and share their achievements with friends.

 ## Table of Contents